Women in Aviation International

-Women in Aviation International (WAI) is an American nonprofit organization, which provides networking, education, mentoring, and scholarship opportunities for women and men in careers in the aviation and aerospace industries.
-It aims to promote public understanding of notable American women in the aviation industry.
+Women in Aviation International (WAI) is an organization dedicated to increasing the number of women involved in all aspects of aviation and aerospace.
+As an international nonprofit organization, WAI provides networking, education, mentoring, and scholarship opportunities for women and men in careers in aviation and aerospace.

 About

-WAI has resources for members who include astronauts, pilots, flight attendants, maintenance technicians, air traffic controllers, educators, students, air show performers, airport managers, business owners, and many others.
-The group emphasizes helping members find employment and build their careers.
-Membership in WAI is composed of aviation professionals, enthusiasts, students and corporate members.
-Local chapters work to help break cultural stereotypes about gender and aviation careers.
-The organization is based in West Alexandria, Ohio.

 WAI publishes a magazine called Aviation for Women which has six issues per year.
 WAI also sponsors scholarships for members of WAI.